-

 Focus Areas

-Land ethics rooted in consent and responsibility
+Land ethics grounded in consent, reciprocity, and responsibility

 Outcomes